-“I am asking you to not give ANY advice to any member of your family for the next month; especially your children.”
-This is the foundation of the family dynamics in dealing with chronic pain.
+“I am asking you to not give ANY advice to any member of your family for the next month and hopefully indefinitely; especially your children.”
+This is the foundation of creating functional family dynamic, especially with those dealing with chronic pain.

 Chronic pain takes a terrible toll on families.
 People in pain often have forgotten what it’s like to have fun.
 They tend to become socially isolated and withdrawn, even within their own home.
 Much of the conversation centers around pain and medical care.
 It becomes tedious and frustrating because there is little that can be done to solve the problem.
 Additionally, it’s common for patients to lash out with their family being the closest target.
 A term used to describe the anger associated being trapped by pain is “rage”.
 (1)